 High quality water is essential for the health and wellbeing of our region.
-The ciites of Lower Hutt, Porirua, Upper Hutt and Wellington are all supplied water by Wellington Water, a council-controlled organisation owned by Greater Wellington Regional Council, Upper Hutt City Council, Hutt City Council, Porirua City Council and Wellington City Council.
+Residents and businesses in the cities of Lower Hutt, Porirua, Upper Hutt and Wellington are all supplied water by Wellington Water, a council-controlled organisation owned by Greater Wellington Regional Council, Upper Hutt City Council, Hutt City Council, Porirua City Council and Wellington City Council.

-Our part in providing the region's water supply costs around $24.2 million dollars annually, or 48 cents per thousand litres.
-Each week we deliver enough high-quality water to fill Wellington's Westpac Stadium is delivered to homes and businesses across the region.
+Providing the region's water supply costs around $26 million dollars annually, or 52 cents per thousand litres.
+Each week enough high-quality water to fill Wellington's Westpac Stadium is delivered to homes and businesses across the region.

 For more information on water supply visit: www.wellingtonwater.co.nz